ethering/basespace-help/_docs/articles/descriptive/basespace-cli.md

 Again, the `yaml`, `csv` and `json` output options are also supported.

-BaseSpace now provides support for examining a user's event history and BaseSpaceCLI allows access to this stream of events:
+For users with an Enterprise Tier license, BaseSpace now provides support for examining a user's event history.
+BaseSpaceCLI allows access to this stream of events:

     $ bs history -c audit_account | head -10
     Id,DateCreated,ResourceType,ResourceId,ActingUserId,LoggedInUserId,EventType,FieldChanges,Metadata